abdielcs/ExpandedCollectionBundle/README.md

 Installation
 ------------

-### Step 1: Include the bundle in your require section of composer.json and do a composer update.
+### Step 1: Include the bundle in your require section of composer.json

 ```json
 "require": {